vmware/container-service-extension/docs/cse3_1/CSE_SERVER_MANAGEMENT.md

 1. Prepares the environment for Providers to be able to perform organization virtual datacenter enablement for native clusters.
-Refer [how to enable ovdc(s) for native deployments](TEMPLATE_MANAGEMENT.html#cse30-restrict_templates) for more details on how CSE3.0 leverages placement policies to restrict k8 deployments on organizational virtual datacenters (ovdcs).
+Refer [how to enable ovdc(s) for native deployments](TEMPLATE_MANAGEMENT.html#cse30-restrict_templates) for more details on how CSE 3.0 leverages placement policies to restrict k8 deployments on organizational virtual datacenters (ovdcs).
 2. Registers defined entity schema 2.0.0 and relevant behaviors for native clusters.
 As a side effect, `cse:native cluster entitlement` right bundle gets created in the Cloud Director and all native cluster operations are guarded by these rights.
 Invoke below API to get a detailed view of native defined entity schema - `https://<vcd-ip>/cloudapi/2.0.0/entityTypes/urn:vcloud:type:cse:nativeCluster:2.0.0`
-3. Register the CSE as API extension to VCD.
+3. Registers CSE as an API extension to VCD.

 The `cse install` command supports the following options: